agdamsbo/stRoke/README.md

 # A few notes
 The function `generic_stroke()`can be used with `data(talos)` or a custom data set to illustrate the classic analysis of mRS outcome from stroke trials.

+In documenting and testing the package, I have used [OpenAI's](https://beta.openai.com/overview) chatgpt with [gpttools](https://jameshwade.github.io/gpttools/).
+The chatgpt is an interesting tool, that is in no way perfect, but it helps with tedious tasks.
+Both `gpttools` and [`gptstudio`](https://michelnivard.github.io/gptstudio/) are interesting implementations in R and RStudio.

 # Source

 This package is [shared on GitHub](https://github.com/agdamsbo/stRoke), and you are very welcome to contribute by opening an issue or a pull request.